cisagov/get.gov/pages/privacy-policy.md

   title: Privacy policy
 ---

 **We won't collect personal data about you unless you choose to provide it**.
-We only collect statistical information that helps us make get<span>.gov</span> better for all visitors.
+We only collect statistical information that helps us make get.gov better for all visitors.

 ## Information we collect

 We automatically collect and store the following information:

-- The name of the domain from which you access the internet (e.g., DHS<span>.gov</span> if you connect from a U.S. Department of Homeland Security account, or GMU<span>.edu</span> if you connect from George Mason University’s domain)
+- The name of the domain from which you access the internet (e.g., DHS.gov if you connect from a U.S. Department of Homeland Security account, or GMU<span>.edu</span> if you connect from George Mason University’s domain)
 - The date and time of your visit
-- The pages you visit on get<span>.gov</span>
+- The pages you visit on get.gov
-- Search terms that you enter into the get<span>.gov</span> search box
+- Search terms that you enter into the get.gov search box
-- The internet address of the website you came from if it linked you directly to get<span>.gov</span> and if the referring website shares that information
+- The internet address of the website you came from if it linked you directly to get.gov and if the referring website shares that information
-- If your browser accepts cookies, we may use a session cookie to learn how different visitors come to get<span>.gov</span>.
+- If your browser accepts cookies, we may use a session cookie to learn how different visitors come to get.gov.

 ## Information you send us